GrieferAtWork/KOSmk4/readme.md

 		- Where normally you'd only be able to see a `#UD`, KOS will analyze faulting instructions to
 			- Figure out what exactly went wrong and, throwing a very detailed exception explaining exactly that
 			- Emulate the intended behavior if it turned out that the host didn't support it natively (see list above)
+- x86_64
+	- Same features as also available on i386, as KOS contains support for compatibility mode
+	- vm86 support via libvm86 allows for real-mode-like bios calls to still be made from a controlled 64-bit environment
+	- Note to build KOS for x86_64, simply replace all of the mentions of *i386* in command lines with *x86_64* (e.g. `bash $PROJPATH/kos/misc/make_toolchain.sh x86_64-kos`)
 - FPU
 	- x87 FPU / SSE
 	- Automatic capability detection `fxsave` / `fxrstor`